Webhook event catalogue

 Listen for signed webhook events

 We will send HTTPSPOSTrequests to your registered endpoint for every relevant event.
-See our detailed callbacks API for the expected payload/request. -
+See our webhook registration reference API for the expected payload/request. -

 Verify the signature